medikoo/tad/README.md

 It's API is nearly same as of _assert_ that can be found in Node.
 Full spec is available at https://github.com/kriskowal/uncommonjs/blob/master/tests/specification.md .

-TAD added some extra sugar to UncommonJS Assert object:
+TAD adds some extra sugar to UncommonJS Assert object:

 * `a === a.equalStrict`, so you can write your assertions as:

 	a(shouldBeTrue, true, "It's true");
 	// it has same effect as: